epangg/epangg/README.md

 🎮 Focus      : Tools, plugins, and scripting for SA-MP / MoonLoader / MonetLoader
 ```

-I'm a developer who enjoys building tools that make other people's workflow faster and easier — from autocomplete plugins to scripting utilities.
+I'm a developer who enjoys building tools that make other people's workflow faster and easier, from autocomplete plugins to scripting utilities.
 Always curious, always experimenting with new languages and stacks.

 ---